 The Office loses or is perceived to lose its independence.
 The Provincial Auditor Act makes the Office responsible for examining all public resources managed by the Government and the Legislative Assembly (e.g., Board of Internal Economy).
 The Act provides the legislative framework for independence of the Office.
 The Office carefully guards its independence and reports to the Assembly or the Public Accounts Committee when it is concerned about its independence.
 Also, it uses human resource management processes to maintain objectivity and independence in its work.
-This includes additional safeguards to enable its staff to act with integrity, and exercise objectivity and professional skepticism.
+This includes additional safeguards to enable its staff to act with integrity, exercise objectivity and professional skepticism.

 The Office provides inappropriate or incorrect assurance and advice.
 Stakeholders must trust and value the Office's assurance (audit reports) and advice.
-Gaining and keeping their trust is essential for the viability of the Office.
-The Office has processes to ensure that its work is reliable.
+The Office has processes to ensure the reliability and quality of its work.